Posts Tagged ‘china’

 DSC_5012 DSC_5005

 I’ve always been a sucker for mountains in the mist.
 Wait a minute, that’s cloud, not mist!
-Hua Shan is really high up – 2160 metres (which is 7087 feet) – although I’d guess Darren wasn’t at the very top.
+Hua Shan is really high up – 2160 metres (which is 7087 feet).

 Mount Hua is located in the Shaanxi Province, about 100 kilometres east of the city of Xi’an, near the city Huayin.
 Hua was historically the location of several influential Taoist temples, and was known as a centre for the practice of traditional Chinese martial arts.